FrHassan/Assessing-DDD-based-Microservices-Architectures/README.md

 The projects on which the methodology is implemented are chosen based on two primary criteria:

-* **Decomposition strategy:** The microservices projects follow the DDD principle [[3]](https://github.com/FrHassan/MicroservicesProjects#References) for their microservices boundaries identification.
+* **Decomposition strategy:** The microservices projects follow the DDD principle [[1]](https://github.com/FrHassan/MicroservicesProjects#References) for their microservices boundaries identification.

-* **Documentation:** The chosen projects have thorough documentation and provide information on their design and implementation."
+* **Documentation:** The microservices projects have thorough documentation and provide information on their design and implementation."

 ## Project Analysis
 ### Platform and Tools

-The main utilized tool to apply the methodology is Neo4j [[4]](https://neo4j.com/).
+The main utilized tool to apply the methodology is Neo4j [[2]](https://neo4j.com/).

 Neo4j offers three main tools to perform graph manipulate graphs: